 Italian Meat Sauce

-Italian meat sauce simmered for several hours with San Marzano tomatoes, ground beef, and sweet Italian sausage.
-It's a hearty and rich sauce perfect for serving with pasta, layering into lasagnas, or adding to your favorite Italian dishes!
+Italian meat sauce simmered for several hours with sweet tomatoes, red wine, ground beef, and spicy Italian sausage.
+It's a hearty and rich sauce with a robust flavor perfect for serving with pasta, layering into lasagnas, or adding to your favorite Italian dishes!

 Cook Time 4 hours